The History of Positive Action

 In 2016, Positive Action undertook a comprehensive service review to shape the future direction of the charity and re-evaluate the local need for services.
 Before this could be completed, the charity was hit by the cut backs in public sector funding and lost their statutory funding early in 2017.
 The charity was forced to close the centres but the Trustees remain committed to maintaining the charity and to continue making a positive contribution to the lives of people with HIV and their local communities.

-Positive Action is currently recruiting a new team based in Aldershot, Hampshire.
-The charity will be operating on a membership basis and will encourage people living with HIV to link up, share experiences and offer mutual support.
+Positive Action is currently in the process of planning a brand new membership scheme which will encourage people living with HIV to link up, share experiences and offer mutual support.